brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

  * Use the tools we have been learning about to make my project more transparent, easy to maintain, reproducible, and open to collaboration.
  * If time permits, find a way to compare these three site harmonization techniques systematically.

-### Tools
+### Tools Learned
-This project makes use of:
+Tools learned and used during this project include:
  * git and github for version control, code sharing, project management, and collaboration
  * Bash scripting
  * Jupyter notebooks
- * Python, including packages for linear regression and mixed models (numpy, statsmodels) and data manipulation (pandas)
  * Conda for virtualization, to improve reproducibility
  * Python libraries for data manipulation (pandas), visualization (matplotlib, Seaborn) and analysis (numpy, statsmodels)
+ * Interactive figures in Python using ipywidgets
  * [ComBat](https://github.com/Jfortin1/ComBatHarmonization)
  * R, for using ComBat and for some data visualization
  * Docker, to containerize the R- and Python-based pipeline and improve reproducibility